decodingafterlife/SweetCode/README.md

 # SweetCode - Gamify LeetCode Practice

 ## Overview
 SweetCode is a Chrome extension designed to gamify your LeetCode practice sessions.
 It rewards you with social media usage time based on the difficulty of the LeetCode problems you solve.
-Once installed, SweetCode helps you stay productive by allowing access only to social media websites (currently Instagram, YouTube, Facebook, Twitter/X) when your allotted time runs out.
+Once installed, SweetCode helps you stay productive by allowing limited access to social media websites until your time runs out.
 Your time allowance resets daily.

 ## Key Features
 - **Earn Rewards**: Gain social media time based on LeetCode problem difficulty: